pynickle/Enchanting-Vanilla-Architectury/README.md

 ## Dependency

-The vast majority of the features are switchable, and you can easily configure them visually within the game by installing the optional dependency **"YetAnotherConfigLib"** mod
+The vast majority of the features are switchable, and you can easily configure them visually within the game by **"YetAnotherConfigLib"** mod

 Configuration files are also available.